 In 2007, Dr. Nathanson received the Mastership Award from the Academy of General Dentistry, an international organization composed of more than 35,000 dentists dedicated to improving patient care through continuing education.
 Less than one percent of all practicing dentists ever achieve mastership in the academy.
 He has undergone more than 1,500 hours of continuing education and still attends courses on a regular basis.

-Dr. Nathanson has been certified as a Diplomate of the American Board of Dental Sleep Medicine and is a member of the following organizations:
+Dr. Nathanson is a Diplomate of the American Academy of Dental Sleep Medicine, a Master of the Academy of General Dentistry and a member of the following organizations:

 Outside of dentistry, Dr. Nathanson’s interests include music and theater.
 A classically trained singer, he has sung the National Anthem at Camden Yards.
 He has also acted and sung professionally.
 As a member of the Baltimore Choral Arts Society, Dr. Nathanson has performed with jazz legend Dave Brubeck as well as with the Baltimore Symphony Orchestra at Meyerhoff Symphony Hall.
 He has sung leading roles with the Municipal Opera Company of Baltimore and Oregon Ridge Dinner Theatre, and performed as a featured soloist at Chizuk Amuno Congregation and in the Bach Concert Series at First English Lutheran Church.